btl28/notes-app/README.md

 # notes-app
-A small notes app I'm making using react and express.js, with mongoDB.
+A basic notes app using react and express.js with mongoDB.

+## To do
-I haven't finished the design for mobile devices or implemented colour themes yet.
+-Finish the design for mobile devices.

+-Implement colour themes.

+## Starting the server
+run `mongod` for the db.

+`npm run server` starts the server on port 5000.